erikandersson96/portfolio-project-two/README.md

 ---
 ## Wireframes

 * First `11 images` is from the first visual idea for my project.
-As you will recognise from comparing my wireframes to the final product, you will see that my final product doesn't look like my wireframes at all.
+As you will recognize from comparing my wireframes to the final product, you will see that my final product doesn't look like my wireframes at all.
 That has to do with a lot of different reasons that I will explain underneath all images.
-The wireframes was created using [Balsamiq - Balsamiq Wireframes](https://balsamiq.com/).
+The wireframes were created using [Balsamiq - Balsamiq Wireframes](https://balsamiq.com/).
 * Second row containing `1 image` is from the final product of the website.
 To give you a comparison.

 ### First Idea